longuyen97/bayesian-sentiment-analysis/README.md

-## Bayesian sentiment analysis
+<h1 align="center">Bayesian sentiment analysis</h1>

 <img src="data/header.png" width="1000px"/>

 This is a natural language processing project with the goal to employ Bayes Theorem to classify text documents.
-The focus of this machine learning model is speed, explainability and portability (implementable in every programming language without extra effort).
+The focus of the machine learning model is speed, explainability and portability (implementable in every programming language without extra effort).

-The algorithm was used primarily on text document.
+The algorithm would be used primarily on text document.
 But the implementation was made generic and can be used for almost every kind of training data.
 Since the algorithm is stochastic, the result may vary.
-Following settings were tested:
+Following processing steps were tested:

 - [Lucene](https://github.com/apache/lucene-solr)'s standard Tokenizer with Porter Stemming, removing stop words, removing HTML tags, lower case texts.
 - 2-Gram model.
 From `"I like Tesla"` we will get `["I", "like", "Tesla", "I_like", "like_Tesla"]`.
 This step can sometimes improve the